-Launched on the 24 September, the App aims to simplify the Test and Trace process by enabling the public to automatically “check into” a venue and get alerted if they have recently visited a venue where they have come into contact with coronavirus.
+Launched in 2020, the App aims to simplify the Test and Trace process by enabling the public to automatically “check into” a venue and get alerted if they have recently visited a venue where they have come into contact with coronavirus.
 The tool is quickly set up by completing an online form, printing and displaying a QR code poster and requesting that all visitors scan this on arrival at your premises.

 Designated businesses and organisations, including hospitality, close contact services and leisure venues, are legally required to display an official NHS QR code poster.

 To ensure compliance with the new legislation, business owners should follow these steps:

 3. Encourage all visitors to scan the poster to check in on arrival at your venue

 4. Provide an alternative process to collect data for individuals without a smartphone or access to the app

 To support businesses to better understand what steps they must take to support the NHS Test and Trace service and comply with the new legal requirements, we have developed an easy-to-read infographic.

 What is the NHS COVID-19 app?

 The NHS Test and Trace app has been designed to work alongside traditional contact tracing services and testing, to help people to understand if they are at risk of infection so they can take action to protect themselves and their communities.

 • Get alerted if they’ve been near other app users who have tested positive for coronavirus